jeherr/tensorchem/index.rst

-..
-TensorMol-Jax documentation master file, created by sphinx-quickstart on Mon May 11 23:01:09 2020.
+.. tensorchem documentation master file, created by sphinx-quickstart on Mon May 11 23:01:09 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TensorMol-Jax's documentation!
+Welcome to TensorChem's documentation!
 =========================================

 .. toctree::